 Netflix has the biggest global reach and has been around the longest, which is why it can be streamed on the largest number of devices.

 The Netflix app is available on a wide range of smart TVs from manufacturers like Samsung, Sony, LG, Panasonic, Philips and Hisense, though you should check your television model to see if the service is supported.
-Stan is available on all 2013-2015 Samsung smart TVs featuring Smart Hub software, 2014-2016 Sony smart TVs (running Android TV) and all 2014-2015 LG smart TVs running WebOS and Netcast software.
-Presto can be streamed on selected Samsung smart TVs via Smart Hub and Sony's Android TV models.
+Stan is available on all current Samsung smart TVs, Sony smart TVs (running Android TV) and all LG smart TVs running WebOS software.

 The Apple TV also supports Netflix and has features built around service, such as the ability to use Siri to search for titles by voice, which places Netflix titles appear alongside iTunes listings.
-A Stan app is also available for Apple TV, and Presto can be streamed to the device using AirPlay.
-So far, Siri functionality is not available to Stan or Presto.
+A Stan app is also available for Apple TV, but Amazon won't allow its app on Apple TV or Chromecast for business reasons.
+With that said, you should be able to display Amazon Prime Video on your Apple TV through AirPlay.
+So far, Siri functionality is only available to Netflix.

-When it comes to game consoles, Netflix has the biggest reach, with apps for Xbox 360, Xbox One, PS3, PS4 and the Nintendo Wii U. Stan has most of the consoles covered but lacks support for Xbox 360 and Wii U. As for Presto, the service recently launched an app for PS3 and PS4 consoles.
+When it comes to game consoles, Netflix has the biggest reach, with apps for Xbox 360, Xbox One, Xbox One S, PS3, PS4 and the Nintendo Wii U. Stan has most of the consoles covered but lacks support for Xbox 360 and Wii U.

 Netflix and Stan are also available on Fetch TV, which is quite handy for the hundreds of thousands of Australians currently subscribed to Fetch.

-If you don't have any of the TV-connected devices listed above and still want to watch Netflix, Stan or Presto on your television, each service can also be streamed to a Google Chromecast, which ostensibly provides regular TVs with smart TV functionality (so long as you have a smartphone or tablet to stream from).
+If you don't have any of the TV-connected devices listed above and still want to watch Netflix and Stan on your television, the two services can also be streamed to a Google Chromecast, which ostensibly provides regular TVs with smart TV functionality (so long as you have a smartphone or tablet to stream from).
+That said, Amazon Prime Video is not supported on Chromecast.

 When it comes to kids shows and movies, each service has its own strengths and weaknesses.